mjwestcott/fennel/docs/architecture.rst

 The worker process itself simply spawns 2 executor processes and monitors their health.
-The executors themselves run 8 consumer coroutines which are responsible for waiting to recieve jobs from the queue and then executing them.
+The executors themselves run 8 consumer coroutines which are responsible for waiting to receive jobs from the queue and then executing them.
 If the job is a coroutine function, it is awaited in the running asyncio event loop, otherwise it is run in a `ThreadPoolExecutor` so as not to block the loop.